 - Triggers determine what time the action will take place.
 When and why are you following up?
 Is it a new lead?
 Did you just quote them?
 Is their x-date approaching?
 We need to know what will trigger the Workflow to start, and which days you will be following up.
 Below are the available triggers:

 Age of Lead Workflow counts the age since the lead was created.
 This can never restart Contract date Workflow detects the contract date and field on the Lead Log Contract date passed Workflow checks to see if the contract date has passed.
 Time since Milestone reached If using a milestone triggered workflow, the system will trigger after a certain amount of days a lead has been categorized as a specific milestone.
 Time since Status met An increment of time since the status was updated on the lead.
+Time since Tag Added An increment of time since a select Tag gets added on the lead.
 Time since assignment An increment of time since the assignment was updated on the lead.
 Web Lead assigned to user A trigger to run immediately as a lead is assigned.
 For example, an email being sent as soon as a lead is assigned to a user.
 Web Lead needs assigned to user A trigger to run immediately as a lead enters the system.
 For example, an email is sent as quick as possible.

 - Actions are events that workflow is actually doing for you.
 Below are the available actions:

-Adjust contract date Workflow moves contract date from one day, up to months, after the contract date passed.
+Schedule appointment Creates appointments on the schedule for follow up phone calls, task reminders, etc. Send Email Automatically sends an email from the created templates.
+Adjust Contract Date Workflow moves contract date from one day, up to months, after the contract date passed.
 Commonly used for the x-date, renewal date, or follow up date.
-Move to folder Moves the lead to a predetermined folder.
+Schedule appointment Creates appointments on the schedule for follow up phone calls, task reminders, etc. Send Email Automatically sends an email from the created templates.
+Move to Folder Moves the lead to a predetermined folder.
 Post lead to URL Sends lead information to specified URL.
 This is commonly used for third party integrations.
 Requote with First Impressions This action will send lead information to First Impressions to requote the client.
 Requote with Typhoon This action will requote the client through Typhoon.
-Lightspeed hot lead dial Allows incoming hot lead dials to transfer to a group of extensions known as a Queue or "Ring Group" Assign lead with an auto assign group Can change the Assigned User of the lead when triggered.
-Schedule appointment Creates appointments on the schedule for follow up phone calls, task reminders, etc. Send email Automatically sends an email from the created templates.
+Lightspeed hot lead dial Allows incoming hot lead dials to transfer to a group of extensions known as a Queue or "Ring Group" Assign lead with an auto-assign group Can change the Assigned User of the lead when triggered.
+Update lead with Quick Action Can update Lead Log by adding a History Note, Changing Milestone/Status, Adding a tag, or setting a future appointment.

 - Read the below guidelines to make sure you are meeting our best practices.